History of Chinese immigration to Canada: Royal Commission and Chinese professions, 1902–07

 In 1902, the federal government appointed a Royal Commission on Chinese and Japanese Immigration, which concluded that "the Chinese are more unhealthy as a class than the same class of white people," and that they were "unfit for full citizenship...obnoxious to a free community and dangerous to the state."
-Through the Chinese Immigration Act, 1903, the Government would further increase the landing fees to $500 (equivalent to CA$10,336.27 in 2021) following demand by B.C. politicians.
-Following the 1903 legislation of $500, the number of Chinese who paid the fee in the first fiscal year dropped from 4,719 to 8.
+Through the Chinese Immigration Act, 1903, the Government further increased the landing fees to $500 (equivalent to CA$10,000 in 2021) following demands by B.C. politicians.
+Following the increase the number of Chinese who paid the fee in the first fiscal year dropped from 4,719 to 8.

 In addition to federal legislation, municipal ordinances restricted employment opportunities.
 In BC, Chinese professionals were prohibited from practicing such professions as law, pharmacy, and accountancy.
-During the next 40 years after 1885, following the completion of the CPR, Chinese persons became involved in the labor behind an industrializing economy.
+During the 40 years after 1885, following the completion of the CPR, Chinese persons became involved in the labor behind an industrializing economy.
 With legislation banning Chinese from many professions, Chinese entered those that non-Chinese Canadians did not want to do, such as laundry shops or salmon processing.
 Skilled or semi-skilled, Chinese Canadians labored in British Columbia sawmills and canneries; others became market gardeners or grocers, pedlars, shopkeepers, and restaurateurs.
-A "credit-ticket" system evolved in this time whereby Chinese lenders in China or North America would agree to pay the travel expenses of a migrant who was then bound to the lender until the debt was repaid, despite the fact that such contracts would not be legally enforceable in Canada.
+A "credit-ticket" system evolved in this time whereby Chinese lenders in China or North America would agree to pay the travel expenses of a migrant who was then bound to the lender until the debt was repaid, although such contracts were not binding in Canada.
 Chinese workers opened grocery stores and restaurants that served the whole population, including non-Chinese, and Chinese cooks became the mainstay in the restaurant and hotel industries as well as in private service.
-Chinese success at market gardening led to a continuing prominent role in the produce industry in British Columbia.
+Chinese success at market-gardening led to a continuing prominent role in the produce industry in British Columbia.
 Ethnic discrimination was rampant during these times, as evidenced by large-scale Anti-Asian Riots in Vancouver in 1907.